ondri-nibs/readme/README.md

 The Ontario Neurodegenerative Disease Research Initiative (ONDRI) is a prospective, observational, and longitudinal study of neurodegenerative and cerebrovascular diseases.
-See an overview of the study at baseline see [this preprint](https://www.medrxiv.org/content/10.1101/2020.07.30.20165456v1.full).
+For an overview of the study at baseline see [this preprint](https://www.medrxiv.org/content/10.1101/2020.07.30.20165456v1.full).
 For more general information on the project, visit